 A small passage leads conveniently from the kitchen to the dining room which also opens into the Garden Room, making it a very light room.
 A key feature is the Inglenook fireplace with wood burner and the room is furnished with a beautiful limed oak table, and six contemporary chairs and a couple of vintage Danish armchairs by the fire.

 Opening from the dining room as well as from the utility room, with double doors to patio and garden, this is a wonderful place to relax; furnished with a John Sankey Chair and an easy chair.
 Stairs rise from the conservatory to the south wing of this holiday cottage.

 Socialise with family and friends in this lovely large living room with brick floor and huge rug giving it warmth as well as a wood burner on one wall and a flat screen TV.
 A comfy tartan armchair with foot stool, an extra large leather sofa and an easy chair are all conducive to relaxation.

 The original front door to this side of Keep Cottage opens from the living room directly to Castle Hill.
 Painted wooden steps lead to the double room and a door opens to the study with the wet room beyond.

-A handy place for guests need to do a spot of work.
-Furnished with vintage oak table, a comfy and functional office chair the room has a double door leading to the garden and a door to the wet room.
+A handy place for guests who need to do a spot of work.
+Furnished with a vintage oak table, a comfy and functional office chair the room has a double door leading to the garden and a door to the wet room.